jeffowy/StohnCoinTest0.21/doc/README.md

 ### macOS

-Drag Stohn Core to your applications folder, and then run Stohn Core.
+Drag STOHN Core to your applications folder, and then run STOHN Core.

 ### Need Help?

-* See the documentation at the [Stohn Wiki](https://stohn.info/) for help and more information.
+* See the documentation at the [STOHN Wiki](https://stohn.info/) for help and more information.
-* Ask for help on [#stohn](http://webchat.freenode.net?channels=stohn) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=stohn).
+* Ask for help on [#stohn](https://webchat.freenode.net/#stohn) on Freenode.
+If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#stohn).
-* Ask for help on the [StohnTalk](https://stohntalk.io/) forums, in the [Technical Support section](https://stohntalk.io/c/technical-support).
+* Ask for help on the [STOHNTalk](https://stohntalk.io/) forums, in the [Technical Support board](https://stohntalk.io/c/technical-support).

 Building
 ---------------------
-The following are developer notes on how to build Stohn Core on your native platform.
+The following are developer notes on how to build STOHN Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)